mgonto/restangular/README.md

 #Dependencies

-Restangular depends on Angular, Angular-Resources and Underscore.
+Restangular depends on Angular, Angular-Resources and (Underscore or Lodash).

 #Starter Guide